 If you can spot early symptoms of pneumonia, urgent care near you is all that will be required.
 A doctor will perform one or more of these diagnoses to confirm your symptoms.

 Yes.
 There are treatment procedures for all kinds of pneumonia.
-The infection can be treated at home, but if the condition is severe, you will need to find an ER near you.
+The infection can be treated at home, but if the condition is severe, you must find an ER near you.
 For home treatment, antibiotics can treat bacterial, mycoplasma, and other kinds of pneumonia.
 However, cases of viral pneumonia tend to get better on their own – even without treatment.
 Other treatment options for pneumonia include a balanced diet, adequate rest, pain relief drugs, oxygen therapy, and cough syrup.
 If severe, you can visit the Express Emergency Room, Waco, for pepper treatment.

 Preventing pneumonia costs less than treatment.
-You can visit any primary health care provider to get immunised.
+You can visit any primary health care provider to get immunized.
 A flu shot can also prevent you from the flu, and you already know that the flu is one of the causes of pneumonia.

-The pneumococcal vaccine also prevents children under five and adults above 65 from bacterial pneumonia.
+The pneumococcal vaccine prevents children under five and adults above 65 from bacterial pneumonia.
 This vaccine is highly recommended for children and adults and can be administered in an ER near you.

 If pneumonia is not treated, it can lead to respiratory failure, lung abscesses, respiratory failure, and sepsis.
 All of which increases the chances of mortality.
 Visit an emergency room in Waco, TX, if you experience any of the symptoms highlighted in this text.
 There are treatments for pneumonia, and several patients always respond.
 However, if not treated, pneumonia can lead to several health conditions and death.